jelz/gulp-metalsmith/README.md

 ### Examples, tests

 Examples are stored in `example/`.
-Tests can be run using `tape` (you probably just need to type `faucet` in the project's root directory).
+Tests can be run with `npm test`.

 ### Author